davidjeddy/learning_ruby/NOTES.md

 - Parentheses are usually optional with a method call

-- In Ruby, everything from an integer to a string is considered to be an object
+- In Ruby, everything from an integer to a string is considered to be an obect

-- each object has built in 'methods'
+- each obect has built in 'methods'

 - Ruby is dot notation

 - Some methods such as puts and gets are available everywhere

-- Java and C programmers - no need to write a main method/function
+- ava and C programmers - no need to write a main method/function

 - String literals are sequences of characters between single or double quotation marks.